rhomobile/rhomobile-docs/eb/en/edge/api/SimulScan.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>If true, the success event will be sent only after the SimulScan dialog is dismissed.
+If true, the success event will be sent only after the SimulScan dialog is dismissed.
 If false, the event will be sent immediately after the results are ready.
-A false value is recommended unless direct interaction with the underlying application is necessary (e.g. keystroke input).</p>
+A false value is recommended unless direct interaction with the underlying application is necessary (e.g. keystroke input).
 ####Params
 <p><strong>Default:</strong> false</p>
 ####Access